 The Fund may enter into over-the-counter ("OTC") transactions involving fixed income securities.
 OTC transactions differ from exchange-traded transactions in several respects.
 OTC transactions are transacted directly with dealers and not with a clearing corporation.
-Without the availability of a clearing corporation, OTC transaction pricing is normally done by reference to information from market makers, which information is carefully monitored by the Advisor and verified in appropriate cases.
+Without the availability of a clearing corporation, OTC transaction pricing is normally done by reference to information from market makers, which information is carefully monitored by the Sub-Advisor and verified in appropriate cases.
 As OTC transactions are transacted directly with dealers, there is a risk of nonperformance by the dealer as a result of the insolvency of such dealer or otherwise.
-The Fund intends to enter into OTC transactions only with dealers which agree to, and which are expected to be capable of, entering into closing transactions with the Fund.
+The Fund intends to enter into OTC transactions with the Fund.
 There is also no assurance that the Fund will be able to liquidate an OTC transaction at any time prior to expiration.